Brig Bay: History

 When Newfoundland fishermen arrived to displace the French in the late 1890s and early 20th century they originated from the east coast of Newfoundland, some via the Bay of Islands (Wells) on the West coast.
 Surnames of some of the earlier settlers were Jackman, Wells, Sheppard, Allingham, Hoddinott, Spingle, Lawless, and Samson.
 Other families soon followed, including Cunard, and Payne; by 1945 the population had nearly doubled.
 Etheridge, Rogers and Brown came later.

 The fishery was the mainstay industry of Brig Bay until the logging industry ramped up in the late 1920s, and both logging and fishing were the major sources of employment until the 1970s.
 Another significant employer through the 1950s and 1960s was a fishery co-operative, the Brig Bay CO-OP.
 The CO-OP acted as an agent for seal skins and salted dried cod and also operated a general store.
-A trucking firm (Coastal Trucking) also employed several people from the 1960s to the 1990s.
-This later became Hoddinott's Sales and Service.

 Geography

 Brig Bay is in Newfoundland within Subdivision C of Division No. 9.